TheRealNin/ns2-rebirth/rebirth.md

 * * Stab is now Acid Rocket: A 55 structural damage projectile with a small AOE.
 * Whips now have knockback.
 * Gorge Hydras have been reworked.
 They now autobuild, cost 1 res, have very little health, but attack very quickly.
+* Gorge Webs now prevent lerks from gliding or flapping for 4 seconds.
+If this happens to you, it will be the longest 4 seconds of your life.
 * Skulks will spawn with their previous upgrades
-* Players respawn 2 seconds faster, but gestate in their egg for +2 seconds.
+* Alien players respawn 2 seconds faster, but gestate in their egg for +2 seconds.

 ## Marine-specific changes